 Veins carry deoxygenated blood back to our heart.
-The valves within the veins prevent blood travelling backwards.
+The valves within the veins prevent blood from travelling backwards.
 If the valves don’t close off properly the blood then pools, causing pocket like knobs in the vein.
 This is why varicose veins appear knobbly, twisted and dark in nature.

 Varicose veins are essentially incompetent valves that allow blood to pool.
 They appear bluish in colour and are mostly found on the legs.
 Spider veins are similar to varicose veins but are smaller red-purple lines that appear in bunches mostly appearing on the face and legs.
 These are part of the venous system but are not essential in functioning.

 The two major options for treatment include surgery (only on large varicose veins) and sclerotherapy.
 Most people seek options for treatment due to cosmetic reasons but some varicose veins can cause health issues for some people.
 This can include blood clots, skin cancers, ulcers, venous eczema and skin breakdowns.
 Laser ablation is also used.
-Recently over the counter medications have been advertised but their use and success has not been clinically reported.
+Recently over the counter medications have been advertised but their use and success have not been clinically reported.

 Witch Hazel cream has been reported to be effective in the treatment of spider veins and is also safe to use during pregnancy.
-Other alternative herbs and supplements can include: blueberries, strawberries, cherries, red grapes, rye, citrus, buckwheat, garlic, onions, chilli and ginger.
+Other alternative herbs and supplements can include blueberries, strawberries, cherries, red grapes, rye, citrus, buckwheat, garlic, onions, chilli and ginger.

 What Causes These Issues?

 An exact cause for these unsightly veins is relatively unknown however there is a genetic link which is seen more commonly in women.
-As it is more commonly seen in women there is research that suggests that it could be hormone related.
+As it is more commonly seen in women there is research that suggests that it could be hormone-related.
 This theory is backed up by the increase seen during puberty, menopause, pregnancy and breastfeeding.

 Other suggested causes include: